romerogroup/pyprocar/README.md

 v3.8.1 Jun 05, 2019 -- Updated reading from gzip for binary data.
 Increased parsing speed when phase factors are present.

 v3.8.2 Jun 05, 2019 -- Updated docs.

+v3.8.3 Jun 05, 2019 -- Updated parsing for PROCAR with phase.